budatasci/Fall2022/workshops/sql-for-ds-interviews.md

 * [Excercises](#exercises)

 ## What is SQL?
 SQL is short for Structure Query Language.
-It is a language used to query data from a database.
+It is a language used to grab data from a database.

 ## Workshop Description
 In this workshop, you will learn how run basic SQL commands.
 The database we will be using for our examples has the folllowing schema: